County Route 515 (New Jersey): Route description

 CR 515 begins at an intersection with Route 23 in Hardyston Township, heading to the north on two-lane undivided Vernon Road.
 The road crosses over the New York, Susquehanna and Western Railway's New Jersey Subdivision line and the Pequannock River as it passes a few homes before continuing into forested areas of mountains.
-The road continues into Vernon Township, continuing through rural areas with a few clusters of residential neighborhoods.
-The road intersects CR 638 as homes on the road become more constant along with a few businesses.
+The road continues into Vernon, continuing through rural areas with a few clusters of residential neighborhoods.
+The road intersects with Highland Lakes Road (CR 638) as homes on the road become more constant along with a few businesses.

 CR 515 comes to an intersection with Route 94, at which point it forms a concurrency with that route.
 The two routes continue northeast on Vernon Warwick Road, passing more wooded areas of development before running near farms.
 After crossing the Appalachian Trail, CR 515 splits from Route 94 by heading north on Prices Switch Road.
 The road crosses the New York, Susquehanna and Western Railway again as it continues through a mix of farmland and woodland with some residences.
 CR 515 ends at the New York state line, with Prices Switch Road continuing into that state as a local road.